-The current portion of the unearned revenue referred as "deferred revenue" in the statement of financial position amounting to QR 14.21 million is expected to be recognised as revenue during 2021.
-The unsatisfied performance obligation relating to the contract between Microsoft and MOTC to provide Colocation and Data Centre Services amounted to QR 763.26 million as at reporting date (Note 1).
+The current portion of the unearned revenue referred as "deferred revenue" in the consolidated statement of financial position amounting to QR 27.95 million (2020: QR 14.21 million) is expected to be recognised as revenue during 2022.
+The non-current portion of deferred revenue is expected to be recognized as revenue at least after 12-months from the reporting date.

+The unsatisfied performance obligation relating to the contract between Microsoft and MCIT to provide Colocation and Data Centre Services amounted to QR 732.67 million (2020: QR 763.26 million) as at reporting date.
+Unsatisfied performance obligation for rest of the open contracts amounted to QR 627.97 million (2020: QR 705.58 million).

-21. COST OF SALES
+20. COST OF SALES